("Finally!" I hear you say.)

 And I have to show you one more photo:

 Caught up in all the excitement of the party prep, Kate made these mini-cauldrons from polymer clay as prizes for the games.
 Those round things on the tops are bubbles, but some had fallen off by the time I got around to taking this shot post-party.
 Aw.
 I am all mush inside whenever one of my kids wants to do something sweet for another of my kids.
 Because it's so much more pleasant than fighting with each other, I mean.

 Epic doesn't even begin to describe this party.
 Yes, I am awed by and proud of her for a job very well done, but far prouder of how hard she worked, and how disciplined and organized she was in seeing it from start to finish.
 You go, girl!

 - Emily and I will be sharing the how-to posts over the next weeks.
 Expect loads of posts.

 - You're probably going to ask if we will also be sharing templates and downloadable stuff so you can more easily recreate favorite bits for your own parties and such.
 That was the initial plan: she'd saved all her images, files and templates with the hope of compiling them into a pdf file of printables for you to buy and download: a very enterprising move, I thought.
 Unfortunately, this is Harry Potter; there are copyright and licensing issues regarding the use of any of its, well. . . anything, and not only for commercial purposes.
 After more research, we've decided to share only instructional tutorials on the blog, with links to the original sites from which Emily sourced her material.
-We will still make available a pdf file you can buy that contains original templates and printables not specific to the Harry Potter franchise.
-We'll let you know later what exactly is included in it.
+We have a pdf file you can buy that contains original templates and printables not specific to the Harry Potter franchise.
+Read more about it and purchase it here.

 Check back soon for the how-to posts!